MatthewRamos1/ios-unit-1-review-lab/README.md

 a.
 Write a function that takes an instance of GameOfThronesHouse as input and, using a switch statement, returns the correct house words.

+b.
+Move that function to inside the enum as a method

 ```
 House Baratheon - Ours is the Fury